FeatureBaseDB/www/content/blog/complex-queries-without-sacrificng-latency.md

 To us, this seems like putting a bandaid over ravenous flesh-eating bacteria.
 As we mentioned above, data volumes are only increasing, and latency requirements are plummeting.
 So why go through Herculean efforts to retrofit a batch-oriented, high-latency technology into working for near real-time use cases, when the need for REAL real-time use cases increases every day?
 If you're going to collapse the lambda architecture to one side, let's make it the low latency/streaming side, not the "my results are between 5 minutes and a few hours old" side!

-Most of the author's arguments work pretty well whether you're talking about streaming or batch anyway.
+Most of Vinoth's arguments work pretty well whether you're talking about streaming or batch anyway.
 For example, if your latency requirements are not stringent, then stream processing workers can batch data store updates.
 Doing this will generally give you an overall increase in throughput per worker allowing you to reduce the number of workers, and therefore save on infrastructure costs.
 Pilosa has support for configurable batching which shows the latency/throughput trade off clearly:

 | batch size | time             | latency to 1st result |
 |        100 | 14m47.830748948s | 0.0087s               |